 and a decade earlier in his work on county identities ‘The Story of the Shire’, Frederick Hackwood called the three golden eagles of Caernarfonshire an “authentic” and “significant” badge of the county, as well as reciting their association to the Romans of antiquity.

-Owain Gwynnedd’s eagles then then made a decorative appearance at the 1969 Investiture of Prince Charles at Caernarfon Castle
+Owain Gwynnedd’s eagles then made a decorative appearance at the 1969 Investiture of Prince Charles at Caernarfon Castle

 Significantly, the body administering the territory of Caernarfonshire in the twentieth century, preserved some notion of the eagles’ association with the locality in adopting arms